waynepallen/core/doc/development-guides/barclamps/crowbar/barclamp.md

-### Crowbar Barclamp
+### OpenCrowbar Barclamp

-The Crowbar Barclamp is the central barclamp for the Crowbar UI and API.
+The OpenCrowbar Barclamp is the central barclamp for the OpenCrowbar UI and API.